-IBM ran a study in 2020 on consumer behavior and found that 57% of consumers are willing to change their shopping habits to be more environmentally conscious.
-In the same study, nearly eight of out 10 respondents stated that sustainability is important to them.
+In 2020, IBM ran a study on consumer behavior and found that most consumers are willing to change their shopping habits to be more environmentally conscious.
+This is likely why consumers have noticed a big push for sustainable marketing from brands.

 So, how does a brand leverage sustainable marketing to appeal to a growing, socially conscious audience?
 We’ll cover that and more below.